EzLucca/rank_1_Born2BRoot/Born2beroot.md

 access control (DAC) model by providing mandatory access control (MAC).

 SElinux is considered difficult to administrator set up and maintain.

+## What is a LVM?
+It is a system for managing disk storage that provides a layer of abstraction between physical storage devices and the file systems used by the operating system.
+It can combine to physical storages to act as one.

+The way of the abstraction the LVM does is:
+- First it combines every physical storage into one big pool;
+- This big pool is called logical volumes and will act like virtual partitions.
+- This block devices are divided into smaller chunks called `extents(4MB)`.
+- The LVM maps which physical extents belong to which logical volume
+- All this mapping is invisible to the OS and its applications.

 ## Commands